Does Sodium Intake Affect Mortality and CV Event Risk?

 The authors note that while the food frequency questionnaire used by participants at the first annual follow-up has limitations in its accuracy, “self-reported adoption of a low-salt diet was not associated with significantly higher risk for [any] events.”
 They conclude that moving forward, there is a need for further research and stronger evidence in order to create better recommendations for older adults.

-Keywords: Adult, African Americans, Body Composition, Cognition, Diet, Sodium-Restricted, Female, Follow-Up Studies, Heart Failure, Medicare, Questionnaires, Research, Research Personnel, Sodium, Sodium, Dietary, United States, Walking
+Keywords: Adult, African Americans, Body Composition, Cognition, Diet, Sodium-Restricted, Female, Follow-Up Studies, Heart Failure, Medicare, Surveys and Questionnaires, Research, Research Personnel, Sodium, Sodium, Dietary, United States, Walking

 < Back to Listings